 The Canon 12x36s are surprisingly light weight and generally very easy to handle, once you get used to the unusual, all-in-one, body shape.
 I found them much easier and less tiring to use than the big and weighty 18x50s.

 The focuser falls easily to finger and though the knob is quite small, the action is very smooth and fluid.
 Focusing is perfectly accurate with no slop or play, no nasty shifts when changing focus direction.
 Focus Ďsnapí is probably the most absolute Iíve ever experienced in a binocular Ė optical quality is supreme (this is Canon, after all, makers of some of the finest camera lenses and the objectives for Takahashi telescopes).

 The binoculars are easy to hold and with the eyecups folded away they are comfortable for me with glasses on.
 Like many longer eye relief eyepieces, they are a bit sensitive to blackouts as you shift eye position, but not as bad as the Nikon SEs, for example.

 These arenít a big pair of binoculars, but their black-plastic Sony Walkman looks arenít going to get you any compliments at the local hide.

-Initial impressions (before pressing the magic button) are pretty good: a sharp, bright, sufficiently wide, flat field of view with good contrast and excellent resolution, even without the IS.
-The view is narrower than my Meopta 12x50 HDs, but as good in most ways.
-Flare is well controlled, false colour less so.
+Initial impressions (before pressing the magic button) are pretty good: a sharp, bright, flat field of view with good contrast and excellent resolution, even without the IS.
+The field of view is a bit narrow compared with Alpha 12x50s, which can make tracking birds on the wing difficult, but is as good in other ways.
+Flare is well controlled, false colour less so (more on that later).